 The truth of the matter we consume more meat than our bodies need.
 And not only does it wreak havoc with our bodies, it’s not good for the environment.
 Beef is one of the biggest protagonists to the environmental issues we face.

-Let’s start by gathering the ingredients we need to make the Impossible Burger Bolognese Sauce.
+Let’s start by gathering the ingredients we need to make the Plant Based Bolognese Sauce.
 In Chef Speak this is called the Mise en Place which translates into Everything in its Place.

 Not only does setting your ingredients up ahead of time speed the cooking process, but it also helps ensure you have everything you need to make the dish.